algoverzum/problemset/topics/combined-patterns/longest-ascent/statement/statement.en.md

 ## Longest Ascent
-A scientist built a spaceship, sadly he has no rocket to propell his spaceship up.
-So he will launch his spaceship off a cliff.
-The scientist in his older research measured the height of the terrain in fixed intervals.
-For the highest rate of success the scientist wants to find the longest ascent in the nearby terrain, so the spaceship can accelerate as much as possible.
-A sequence of numbers of heights is called an ascent if each element is greater than the one before it.
-The length of an ascent is the number of integers in the sequence.
+A brilliant scientist, Dr Pulsar, has long dreamed of flying into space, but instead of rockets, he must rely on the planet's natural resources.
+He has chosen a special mountainous region where he has accurately mapped the altitude of the terrain on previous expeditions.
+The plan is simple: launch his spacecraft from a long ascent to give him as much time as possible to accelerate.
+For the launch to be successful, he needs to find the longest continuous ascent in the terrain.
+An ascent is a section of altitudes where at each measurement point the altitude increases from the previous one.
+The scientist is asking you to help him determine the start and end points of the longest ascent.

 ### Input
 The first line of the input contains $N$  <br />